SamShowalter/CAMeLeon/README.md

   --overwrite          = ${bool: default = False:                                                             Whether or not to overwrite existing filenames with new ones on archive and server} \
   --project-root       = ${str:  default = "../../../":                                                       Relative path to project root from execution file.
 This should rarely, if ever, be changed}  \
   --archive            = ${str:  default = "archive":                                                         Name of the directory that be generated to store all archived, zipped information}
+  --log-level          = ${bool: default = "info":                                                            Set log level for execution.
+Can be 'warn','info','debug','critical'}
 ```